Mike-j-t/Shopper/README.md

 **Database Code the ShopperDnHelper.java file**

-All database related code is held in the one file ShopperDBHelper.java
+All database related code is held in the one file **ShopperDBHelper**.java

 This file consists of two prime sections class definitions for DB objects and the primary DBHelper code.
 The class definitions define three classes that allow the DB structure to be built as objects namely DBColumn, DBTAble and DBDatabase.